surajverma8787/Training-and-Placement-Cell/README.md

 This demo uses:

-- CometChat Pro 2.3.0
+- CometChat Pro 3.0.10
 - Firebase
 - React
 - Material Icons
 - node v16.14.2
+- slatejs
+- emoji-picker-react

 ## Todo list

-- [] update message input box to support emoji，markdown and attachments
+- [x] update message input box to support emoji，markdown and attachments
-- [] enable users to expand/collapse channel list and DM list
+- [x] enable users to expand/collapse channel list and DM list
 - [] enable users to create a new chat from the clicking on sidebar button
 - [] refactor the code to use redux
 - [] refactor the code to use docker
-- [] refactor the code to use typescript(strech goal)
+- [] refactor the code to use typescript

 ## Running the demo